Reservation process and legals

 Once you’ve completed the online reservation process you’ll then have 48 hours to attend an appointment with a member of our sales team and to speak to an Independent Financial Advisor to confirm you meet the affordability criteria for the property you wish to purchase.
 During this time we won’t actively market the property.

 *Reservation fee is regionally or development specific and may be higher in some areas.
-Please speak to your sales adviser to confirm your reservation fee.
+Please speak to your sales executive to confirm your reservation fee.

 How long can you reserve a new build for?